akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 ![equation2](equation2.gif)

 With $w$ a weight value, and $b$ a bias value.
 The weight and the bias are the learnable parameters of the neural network.
-What this means is that these values change when the network is learning.
 Without them our neural network would not be able to learn anything.
+Recall that we want to classify different types of shrub species based on their leaf size and shrub height.
+The goal when training a neural network is to create a model that is most likely able to explain the observed data, using these learnable parameters of the neural network.
 When training, the values of the weights and the bias are adjusted slightly every iteration, in an attempt to find their optimal values.
 How this happens will be discussed later on.
 Usually before training the weight